-This morning, investors sensed bargains at Lloyds Banking (LSE: LLOY), Royal Dutch Shell (LSE: RDSB) and BG Group (LSE: BG).
+This morning, investors sensed bargains at Burberry (LSE: BRBY), Barclays (LSE: BARC) and Vedanta (LSE: VED).

 Finally, what are super-investors Neil Woodford and Warren Buffett buying today?
 We can't tell you that, but we can tell you the names of the shares that they've been buying in the recent past -- and why they've been buying them.

-So download this free report to discover the shares that interest Neil Woodford right now, and this free report to learn the name of the British share that Warren Buffett has been buying recently.
+So download this free report to discover the shares that interest Woodford right now, and this free report to learn the name of the British share that Buffett has been buying recently.
 There's no obligation, and they can be in your inbox in seconds.

 Investing ideas from Malcolm Wheatley:

-> Malcolm has no disclosable interest in any other of the shares listed.
+> Malcolm has no disclosable interest in any of the shares listed.
 The Motley Fool owns shares in Tesco.

 Disclaimer: The TD Direct Investing (www.tddirectinvesting.co.uk) list of Top Ten Buys should not be taken as a recommendation to buy or sell any particular bond or stock, and is not intended as any form of advice.
 Instead, it is simply an indication of the general buying trends amongst TD Direct Investing customers during the period stated.